 True friends want to see each other win.
 They create an environment in which they can always support each other and contribute to each other’s personal growth and development.

-3. Fake Friends Have a Pattern of Unhealthy Relationships
+3. They Have a Pattern of Unhealthy Relationships

 If someone has a past characterized by a pattern of toxic friendships, you might be their next “victim” as they try to ensnare you in their next unhealthy relationship.